Rate this program @ The DXZone

 Monitors the NCDXF/IARU International Beacon Network

-If you have questions or suggestions, please send them via email to the DXLab reflector.
+If you have questions or suggestions, please post them on the DXLab Discussion Group.

 Other members of the DXLab suite of free amateur radio software:

 - Commander - control your Elecraft, FlexRadio, Icom, TenTec, Kenwood, or Yaesu radio from your PC

 - Pathfinder - locate QSL information from web-accessible sources

 - WinWarbler - conduct QSOs using PSK31 or PSK63 (decodes the entire band simultaneously) or RTTY mode (decodes 2 QSOs simultaneously)

 - DXKeeper - record and manage QSOs, track progress towards DXing objectives, and print QSL cards and labels, synchronize with eQSL.cc or LotW